idealista/prometheus_node_exporter_role/README.md

 These instructions will get you a copy of the role for your Ansible playbook.
 Once launched, it will install an [Prometheus Node Exporter](https://github.com/prometheus/node_exporter) server in a Debian system.

+*Note:* Beginning with the 4.0 version, the default behaviour is the service sending logs to systemd's journal instead to a log file.
+You can change it modifying the necessary ansible vars (see defaults/main.yml)
 ### Prerequisities

 Ansible 2.8.x.x version installed.